 Domain cousins can be used in various ways, both legitimate and malicious.
 For example, a company may register multiple domain names that are similar to their main domain to redirect traffic or protect their brand.
-However, malicious actors may use domain cousins to impersonate a legitimate domain or website to deceive users and steal sensitive information.
+However, malicious actors may use domain cousins to impersonate legitimate domains or websites, deceiving users and stealing sensitive information.

 The Silent Push Domain Cousins query searches for certificates with the same domain as the target domain, allowing you to quickly populate a list of your organization's domains based on one simple lookup.